rjbultitude/theconditionalorchestra/README.md

 After stop fade out is louder than normal playback, firefox only

 One of the chords still sounds dischordant, why?
-Longnote, bass and pad going out of synch
+Longnote, bass and pad going out of synch.
+Is this all browsers?

-No playback on 1st load Safari
+No playback on 1st load Safari - might be ok now

-Playback rate bug - seems to exist only in Chrome

 Sequencer volume bug seems to be Chrome only

 Sequencer playback browser tab issue is in Chrome, Firefox and Safari

-Sequencer onStep only counts the steps in one single pass rather than the loop
+Minor - Sequencer onStep only counts the steps in one single pass rather than the loop

 Night time should also manage the filter frequency as it affects visibility.
 Only works with daily endpoint :[